Deafness in Germany: Health literacy

-The same survey as above found that those in the Deaf community yielded “high scores in reading and writing but low in lip-reading/understanding spoken language”, with those who are born deaf yielding lower scores than those who are deafened.
+The same survey as above found that those in the Deaf community yielded "high scores in reading and writing but low in lip-reading/understanding spoken language", with those who are born deaf yielding lower scores than those who are deafened.
 Those with cochlear implants reported higher scores overall than those without.
 In general, those with higher education and urban environments reported receiving more help.
 This is troubling for older deaf people with lower literacy rates, particularly those who are isolated and are fluent enough in German to allow for lip-reading.

 In general, it was found that newspapers, magazines, the Internet, and television are the main used sources of health information.
 However, due to the literacy rates discussed above, the written material was not always fully understood.
 Information is more likely to be shared between members of the community, however there is great concern about lacking information within certain demographics.
-Looking forward, it was found that “breaking the vicious cycle through positive communicative experiences, such as available SLIs, time resources dedicated to understanding DHH patients’ concerns, health care professionals trained in the care and communication of DHH patients, or awareness of DHH people rights could increase DHH patients’ satisfaction and foster their trust in the medical system.
-Moreover, technological innovations that enable emergency calls in sign language or video calls with SLIs during an unscheduled medical consultation could also increase satisfaction and create more inclusive and accessible medical support”.
+Looking forward, it was found that "breaking the vicious cycle through positive communicative experiences, such as available SLIs, time resources dedicated to understanding DHH patients' concerns, health care professionals trained in the care and communication of DHH patients, or awareness of DHH people rights could increase DHH patients' satisfaction and foster their trust in the medical system.
+Moreover, technological innovations that enable emergency calls in sign language or video calls with SLIs during an unscheduled medical consultation could also increase satisfaction and create more inclusive and accessible medical support".

 Health disparities

 Preventative healthcare is typically seen as the first line of defense for most preventable and treatable illnesses.
 However, among the DHH community, it was found that there were overall lower uses of preventative healthcare services that overall lead to longer outpatient and inpatient treatment times.
 As discussed above, older adults with lower literacy rates are less likely to receive the proper help that they need and are as such a group of great concern.
-As they are also less likely to see out preventative medicine, older males with lower literacy rates, who are already at risk, are even more susceptible to chronic diseases such as coronary heart disease and diabetes.
+As they are also less likely to seek out preventative medicine, older males with lower literacy rates, who are already at risk, are even more susceptible to chronic diseases such as coronary heart disease and diabetes.
 In terms of mental health, a study was conducted between three, evenly numbered groups: one of deaf people with diagnosed mental disorders, one of hearing people with diagnosed mental disorders, and one of hearing people with no diagnosed hearing disorders.
 It was found that the two hearing groups, despite one group being the diagnosed group, did not have many notable differences and were standardized as the control group.
 The diagnosed and Deaf group, on the other hand, were found to have significantly higher rates in different fields.
 For instance, "participants perceive a lower quality of life, suffer from more psychosomatic symptoms, and show more pronounced personality traits".